 Flaws, Arcs, and Role Models

 Most films center on a character who is lacking some virtue or truth.
 As an example, Lady Bird follows a high-school senior, Christine McPherson “Lady Bird,” whose self-made moniker is just a token of her adolescent hunger for independence.
 Lady Bird is spirited and thinks outside of the box, but she can also be self-obsessed and inconsiderate.
-Lady Bird spends most of the film hoping to get as far away from her rundown Sacramento community as she can, and this often manifests in her being overly dismissive or even rude to her support systems, including her mother.
+Lady Bird spends most of the film hoping to get as far away from her rundown Sacramento community as she can, and this often manifests in her being overly dismissive or even rude to her support systems, especially her mother.
 Lady Bird’s character arc has her learning how to assert herself into the world while also learning to appreciate where she comes from.
-Paradoxically, opening her eyes to the beauty and complexity of her community is what grants her the inner peace she’s looking for.
+Paradoxically, opening her eyes to the beauty and complexity of her community is what grants her the inner peace that's eluded her.

 "Lady Bird" isn't what most would consider a "role model," but she's a fantastic character, and she owes a lot of this to her rough edges.
 Without them, you just have a movie about a girl marking time until she graduates from high school.
 Without them, she'd miss the thrill of discovery that comes with growth and maturation.